- Having a PCP is important so you can have regular check-ups.

 - General health, such as if you have headaches, sore throats, infections, and stomach aches.

-- Nutrition, stress level, your mood today, and whether you have had problems with anxiety, depression, cutting, or attempting suicide.
+- Nutrition, exercise, stress level, your mood today, and whether you have had problems with anxiety, depression, cutting, or attempting suicide.

 Check-ups will also include measuring your height, weight, and blood pressure.
 Your ears, eyes, throat, neck, heart, breasts, and abdomen (stomach) will also be checked.